AtulACleaver/sort-a-list/README.md

-# sort-a-list
+## Sort a List
- 🔂Sort any list with this python project
+ 🔂 Sort any list with this python project